Vitamin D - The Sunshine Vitamin

 Vitamin D is fat soluble, which means you need to eat fat to absorb it.
 Foods high in vitamin D include Fatty fish, egg yolks, liver oil, shrimps, oysters.
 Egg yolks can also be high in vitamin D, especially if the chickens are free-range.
 For a vegetarian, the sources are limited to mushrooms exposed to sunlight, yogurt, or curd, milk, and milk products, from cows grazing in outdoor range.

 To get enough vitamin D, one needs to eat some of these foods daily.
 Manufacturers add vitamin D to many commercially available foods.
 These are known as fortified foods, for instance, fortified milk, fortified milk substitutes, fortified yogurt, margarine, fortified breakfast cereals, fortified fruit juice, eggs etc.

 It is difficult to obtain sufficient vitamin D from natural food sources alone.
 If one’s diet does not provide sufficient amount of this vitamin, it is recommended to take vitamin D supplements and get some sun to maintain the optimal levels in the body.
 Sunlight is said to be the best source of vitamin D. As Vitamin D is made from cholesterol in the skin, one must expose lots of skin to sunlight to get enough of this.
-Exposure to sunlight typically between 1000 h and 1500 h in the spring, summer, and fall for 30 minutes to 1 hour with 40 percent skin exposed will help acquire the needed Vitamin D requirements.
+Exposure to sunlight typically between 1000 h and 1500 h in the spring, summer, and in the autumn/fall between 30 minutes to 1 hour with 40 percent skin exposed, will help meet the Vitamin D requirements.

 Vitamin D deficiency is common, and people may not realize that they have it.